raam-2019/raamEndGame/README.md

-Please dont change this structure..............

-Src will be our root or whatever.....

     Components folder will contain all the components.
 In react the pages are called component.

         1st Component is Mapbox component.
 Everything Mapbox will render will be coded here (** matrics) aka widget 0